17 Reasons Why Malta is Worth Visiting in 2023

 One of these interesting landmarks is Popeye Village.
 It used to be a film set but has been turned into an amusement park later on.

-The Gozo Salt Pans are another interesting landmark that make Malta worth a visit.
+The Gozo Salt Pans are another interesting landmark that makes Malta worth a visit.

 9. Beaches, Lagoons and Natural Pools